karolusb/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-Provides an interactive look at bikeshare data from three major cities.
+Provides an interactive look at bikeshare data from three major cities, using pandas for python.

 ### Files used
 bikeshare.py